keboola/developers-docs/integrate/storage/docker-cli-client.md

     Table create end
     Table id: in.c-main.new-table

-*Please note that the Docker container can only access folders within the container, so you need to mount local folder.
+*Please note that the Docker container can only access folders within the container, so you need to mount a local folder.
-In the example above, the local folder `$("pwd")` (replaced by the absolute path on runtime) is mounted as `/data` into the container.
+In the example above, the local folder `$("pwd")` (replaced by the absolute path at runtime) is mounted as `/data` into the container.
 The table is then accessible in this this folder.
 The same approach applies for all other commands working with local files.*

 ### Example --- Importing Data